 - 'Great elegance and grace' -

-In all, three Islamist gunmen killed 17 people, including 12 people at the offices of satirical magazine Charlie Hebdo and a young policewoman.
+In all, three Islamist gunmen killed 17 people, including 12 people in an attack on satirical magazine Charlie Hebdo and a young policewoman.

 "We appreciate your comments about our common history. ...
 The American people watched you and your team indeed all of the (government) lead with great elegance and grace in this week," Kerry told Hollande.